 Since the early 2000s medical science and integrative health have gained astonishing new understandings of human biology and our health.
 In the same period wellness innovators at work on and around K-12 campuses have created solid foundations of experience and growing communities of specialists.
 Together these health-centric threads suggest a timely and important potential for adding the formal study of health strengthening factors to K-12 education.

 Our task is to bring together innovators and visionaries who have planted this first generation of sustainable wellness programs and strategies on K-12 campuses and to promote the expansive potential of their collective work, including how it can complement, and even accelerate, national healthcare objectives to embed true prevention and wellbeing in our communities.
-This process will begin at our inaugural June 2018 meeting in Washington.
+This process began at our inaugural June 2018 symposium at Georgetown University in Washington.

 Read more about whole health learning HERE.